 • Full details of the competition, entry process and the rules that competitors must read before entering can be found on the website. www.rouxscholarship.co.uk

-Joint chairmen of the judges, Alain and Michel Roux Jr are joined this year by an impressive line up of chefs to judge the competition: Sat Bains (1999 scholar), the first scholar, Andrew Fairlie, André Garrett (2002 scholar), Angela Hartnett, Simon Hulstone (2003 scholar), Rachel Humphrey, James Martin, Clare Smyth and vice chairman, Brian Turner.
+Joint chairmen of the judges, Alain and Michel Roux Jr are joined this year by an impressive line up of chefs to judge the competition: Sat Bains (1999 scholar), André Garrett (2002 scholar), Angela Hartnett, Simon Hulstone (2003 scholar), Rachel Humphrey, James Martin, Clare Smyth and vice chairman, Brian Turner.

-These chefs will be invited to cook their dish and a ‘mystery box’ dessert challenge at regional finals to be held in Birmingham and London on Thursday 8th March 2018.
+The chefs who make it to the regionals will be invited to cook their dish and a ‘mystery box’ dessert challenge at regional finals to be held in Birmingham and London on Thursday 14th March 2019.

-The final will be held in London on Monday 26th March 2018 and the winner will be announced at a prestigious award ceremony at The Langham, London, that same evening.
+The final will be held in London on Monday 1st April 2019 at Westminster Kingsway College and the winner will be announced at a prestigious award ceremony at The Mandarin Oriental, London, that same evening.